xpetresx/recipes/docs/potato_salad.md

   * Let it cool in fridge ideally to the next day

 ## Serving
-Potato salad is typically served on Christmas Eve with fish or schnitzel.
+Potato salad is typically served on Christmas Eve with fish or schnitzel. <br>
 You can make small canapes with it.
 Spread it on pastry and decorate with either or all:
   * ham
   * salami